19th Mar 2024

 However, the North West and the Midlands both recorded significant increases in fraud over the last year, with fraud values in the North West jumping from £24.7m in 2022 to £122.1m in 2023.

-This highlights that fraud is a nationwide problem that all businesses should take seriously.
+Fraud is a nationwide problem that all businesses should take seriously.

 Despite the growing fraud problem and the impending legislative changes to combat this, KPMG’s research also found that 50% of respondents to its risk and fraud survey did not feel their organisations had properly assessed the fraud risks facing their business and the potential impact.